Share or Save for Later:

-This bakery-style chocolate buttercream frosting is fluffy, and light and makes a perfect compliment to your choice of cakes and cupcakes.
+This bakery-style chocolate buttercream frosting is fluffy and light and makes a perfect complement to your choice of cakes and cupcakes.
 My House Vanilla Buttercream Frosting is whipped with cocoa to create this rich and creamy chocolate buttercream.

-Use it to frost my Moist and Fudgy Chocolate Cupcakes, the only cupcake recipe you’ll ever need.
-Or frost the your favorite cake for a creamy chocolote bite.
+Use it to frost my Moist and Fudgy Chocolate Cupcakes, the only cupcake recipe you'll ever need.
+Or frost your favorite cake for a creamy chocolate bite.
 I also use this recipe in my Triple Chocolate Ganache Cake Bakery-Style Cake Recipe.

 Fluffy Chocolate Buttercream Frosting: a Bakery Recipe

-- Whisk the powdered sugar, Instant Clearjel, and Cocoa Powder together until well-blended.
+- Whisk the powdered sugar and Cocoa Powder together until well-blended.
 If you are using Instant Clerajel, whisk it well in this mixture.
 Set aside.

 - Using a stand mixer (preferred) or handheld mixer and a large bowl, beat the cream cheese until broken up and softened.

 - Add the room temperature salted butter and continue to beat until there are no lumps, scraping the sides of the bowl as needed.